tudat-team/tudatpy/README.md

 5. Build TudatPy

 ```
 python build.py -h                    # Show help and available flags
 python build.py -j <number-of-cores>  # Compile Tudatpy
+python build.py --tests               # [optional] To verify with ctest (see below)
 ```
 This script compiles Tudatpy.
 It will take some time to execute, but you can speed up the process by increasing the number of cores used with the `-j` flag.
+If you wish to verify your installation with `ctest` (see below), add the `--tests` flag.
 Once the project is built, all the build output is dumped by default in a directory called `build`, which is not tracked by Git.

 6. Install